kitsucchi/kitsucchi/README.md

 # Hello, I'm Raden Muhammad Mikhel Adrian Soehardi!

-I am a undergraduate student passionate about game programming and game designing.
-Currently studying at Bina Nusantara University.
+---

+## 📌 About Me
+Hi!
+I'm Raden Muhammad Mikhel Adrian Soehardi, you might know me by my nickname Mikhel, or my online username Kitsucchi.
+I am an undergraduate student studying Computer Science with focus on Interactive Multimedia with a GPA of 3.28/4.00.

+I'm very passionate and learning about Game Designing and Game Programming, currently I use Unity to develop games and trying to learn other game engines.
+Other than game development, I also have basic skills in web development using HTML, CSS, and JavaScript.

 ---